 Abstract concepts behind code review

 Warning: This post is awful if you expect a practical introduction to code review.
 Most of the article is not concerned with code review at all, and instead choses to establish a frame of thinking about code.
+My git netiquette contains practical advice on how to use Git(Hub) (during code-review), and Sarah Vessels and Phil Booth provide nice, holistic overviews.

 A definition of code